 Physical Therapy Guide to Low Back Pain

 If you have low back pain, you are not alone.
 At any given time, about 25% of people in the United States report having low back pain within the past 3 months.
 In most cases, low back pain is mild and disappears on its own.
 For some people, back pain can return or hang on, leading to a decrease in quality of life or even to disability.
+Physical therapists help people with low back pain improve or restore mobility and reduce their pain.

 If your low back pain is accompanied by the following symptoms, you should visit your local emergency department immediately: